NLPrinceton/text_embedding/README.md

 Scripts to recreate the results in the paper are provided in the directory <tt>scripts-AKSV2018</tt>.
 1600-dimensional GloVe embeddings trained on the Amazon Product Corpus [3] are provided [here](http://nlp.cs.princeton.edu/DisC/amazon_glove1600.txt.bz2).

-Dependencies: NLTK, NumPy, SciPy, scikit-learn
+Dependencies: nltk, numpy, scipy, scikit-learn

 Optional: tensorflow